foxxyz/ws-plus/README.md

  - `autoConnect`: Automatically connect during construction.
 Set this to false if you prefer to call `.connect()` manually. (default: `true`)
  - `maxQueueSize`: Maximum amount of messages to queue when not connected (for example, if still awaiting connection) (default: `100`)
  - `reconnectInterval`: How many seconds to wait until attempting a reconnect when disconnected (default: `10`)
- - `rootObject`: Package transmission messages as JSON objects instead of a JSON arrays (default: `false`)
+ - `rootObject`: Serialize messages as JSON objects instead of JSON arrays.
+Useful when dealing with servers that don't support top-level arrays. (default: `false`)
  - `verbosity`: Show more/less log messages (default: `1`).
 Set to `0` to silence.

 #### Event: `'connect'`